ezishr/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] When user clicks the logo at the top of the page, user will get to the 'Our Games' section.

 ## Video Walkthrough